managedfusion/managedfusion-rewriter/README.md

 Requirements
 ---------------------------------------

-1. This has been tested under Windows 2003 and Windows 2008, all others are untested.
-2. .NET 3.5 or Mono 2.8 or greater must be installed on the machine.
+This has been tested under Windows 2003 and Windows 2008, all others are untested.
+To function property .NET 3.5 or Mono 2.8 or greater must be installed on the machine.

 Getting Started
 ----------------------------------------------

-1. To get started with Managed Fusion Url Rewriter you need to integrate the following configuration settings in to your web.config file.
+To get started with Managed Fusion Url Rewriter you need to integrate the following configuration settings in to your web.config file.

 **Create web.config**